rwright1994/Discontinued-Projects/README.md

 # Projects
-Project to allow users to view working files
+An old discontiued set of projects that was started.

- General working portfolio for all my outstanding development projects which include:
+ It was a general working portfolio for all my outstanding development projects which included:

  Unity Engine - Mostly Unity 2D
  Web Development - HTML, CSS, JavaScript, and NodeJS General Purpose Programming Languages - Java

- My objective for the github profile is to hopefully attempt to add to, update, develop to my existing programming languages and projects as well as learn from others.
-The plan is to add to my GitHub page within 3 week periods and to keep the page active, although other commitments might delay some uploads but hopefully not.
-If for whatever reason you are browsing my GitHub and notice anything that could be improved or done differently please feel free to make changes to projects.
+ My objective for the GitHub profile was to hopefully attempt to add to, update, develop any existing projects further as well as gain exposure to others languages.
+The plan was to add to my GitHub page within 3 week periods and to keep the page active, although other commitments and obligations had taken priority.
+Work is currently on for <b> potential employers </b> to see the progress from previous projects that were started prior to my most recent business website.
+(Only available upon request or upload to employment website)